weltmeyer/ha_sonnenbatterie/README.md

 Since version 2025.01.01 this integration also supports actions you can use to set some variables that influence the behaviour of your SonnenBatterie.

+> [!NOTE]
+> All actions require you ro provide a `device_id` to correctly identify the
+> Sonnenbatterie you want to talk to.
+To find the device id for your Sonnenbatterie
+> use the developer tools provided by Home Assistant.
+Just open the "Actions" tab
+> and select an action an a device.
+Then switch to YAML mode where instead of the
+> user-friendly name the device id will be displayed.

 Currently supported actions are:

 ### <a name="set_operatingmode"></a>`set_operating_mode(mode=<mode>)`